What is equity release?

 - Potential tax and welfare benefits impact

-Releasing equity can change your tax position and potentially alter your eligibility for welfare benefits a financial adviser will help explain the impact
+Releasing equity can change your tax position and potentially alter your eligibility for welfare benefits.
+A financial adviser will help explain the impact

-- Added interest
+- Build-up of interest

 - Lifetime commitment